Welcome to UNM Online

 UNM offers degree programs fully and partially online through the support of UNM Online.
 As it is a support unit, students must inquire directly with the academic department for program admission requirements.
 Departmental contact information is available in the "Major at a Glance" column on each degree program page.

 Online courses at UNM are delivered through the university's learning management system, UNM Learn.
 Online courses are for-credit, academic courses, taught by UNM faculty.
-They follow traditional start and end dates each semester and are charged academic tuition rates plus an additional online course fee.
+They follow traditional start and end dates each semester and are charged academic tuition rates plus an additional online course fee as follows: $100 for a 3-credit hour course; $70 for a 2-credit hour course; and $35 for a 1-credit hour course.

 The UNM Online Schedule & Course Details features current courses offered online, including additional information, such as resource requirements, not available anywhere else.
 Course details are supplied by the UNM faculty member teaching the course.
 Questions about a specific online course should be directed to the faculty member's e-mail address provided with the course information.